Malaysian court approves US bid to extradite North Korean

 Mun denied he laundered funds through front companies and issued fraudulent documents to support illicit shipments to his country in violation of U.N. sanctions.
 He said he was the victim of a “politically motivated” extradition request aimed at pressuring North Korea over its missile program.

+The Sessions Court didn’t give reasons for its ruling, with the judge merely saying she was satisfied with the prosecutor’s arguments.
+Prosecutors had told the court that the extradition bid was not political in nature and purely for money laundering.

+A gaunt-looking Mun didn’t show much reaction when lawyers explained the ruling to him.
+North Korean Embassy officials and his wife were also in court.

-Jagjit said the appeal could take 2-3 months and that the High Court’s decision will be final.
+Singh, who is hired by the North Korean Embassy to defend Mun, said the appeal could take 2-3 months and that the High Court’s decision will be final.

+He said the F.B.I. didn’t specifically spell out the money laundering allegations and had just said they were related to the purchase of boat engines from the U.S. that it claimed can be used for anti terrorism purposes.

+“Therefore in our view it definitely smells of political flavor, political character,” Singh told reporters.

 Sign up for Daily Newsletters